Nickymaco/drama/README.md

     }
 }
 ```
-Or you want to custom a logic layer, you can implements the Layer interface or inherit the DramaLayer object override broadcast method.
-And add a LayerProperty annotation.
-At the end set the ElementProperty annotation 'layer()' property.
+Custom a logic layer just implements the `Layer` interface or inherit the `DramaLayer` object override broadcast method.
+Add a LayerProperty annotation and set the `ElementProperty` annotation 'layer' property.
 ```java
 @LayerProperty(name="Some", priority=0, uuid="9B092786-C66B-49B4-8535-0D0EA4D900D2")
 public class SomeLayer implements Layer
 ```

 ### Event
 Usually, it just need to special a string name of registered event and tell the Stage start play.
-If you want to custom event, please implements the Event interface or inherit the DramaEvent object override which method you want.
-The EventProperty annotation mean that which event using this object instance.
+Custom event please implements the `Event` interface or inherit the `DramaEvent` object override which method you want.
+The `EventProperty` annotation mean that which event using this object instance.
 ```java
 // Stage instance play a event stage.wizard().event("CrawlingEvent").play();